khoih-prog/WIOTerminal_WiFiManager/README.md

 2. AP IP Address is only `192.168.1.1`
 3. Some new versions of `Seeed_Arduino_rpcUnified` and `Seeed_Arduino_rpcWiFi` will break the WiFi Scanning process and hang there.

+Please use and test to see if the limitations are fixed.

+---
+---

 ### TO DO